JLanzuisi/Jack-SB/README.md

 to typeset the book with LaTeX or pandoc, for a pdf or an epub, respectively.

+## Getting the book

+The final version of the pdf and epub can be found in the releases.

 ## Structure

 The chapters are in markdown files.

 The `Main.tex` file is the main file for the pdf and the one targeted by `latexmk`.
+The `out` directory contains the output of running LaTeX, including the pdf file.

 The `preamble.tex` file holds the TeX preamble: packages, classes, custom command, etc.